2008 New York Mets season

 The 2008 New York Mets season was the franchise's 47th season.
 The Mets finished the season with an 89–73 record, second place in the National League East, three games behind the Philadelphia Phillies, and one game worse than the wild card winners, the Milwaukee Brewers.
 The Mets were eliminated from postseason play on their last day of the regular season by the Florida Marlins for the second straight year, which also left New York without a team in the postseason for the first time since 1993, as the crosstown rival Yankees were eliminated from contention just five days prior.

-2008 was the Mets' 45th and final year at Shea Stadium.
+2008 was also the Mets' 45th and final year at Shea Stadium.
 They moved to Citi Field in 2009.